FoamoftheSea/project1_lane_lines/writeup.md

 One definite improvement would be to add functionality for curved lines, as well as finding the center of the lane from the lane lines that it finds, and estimating the car's position relative to lane center.
 This is going to be the objective of the next project, so I look forward to learning to do this.

 Another improvement would be to find a fix for the errors caused by pavement color variance.
 This could possibly be done by increasing the contrast of the image after the blurring is done, since this may help the yellow stand out on brownish pavement, without increasing the effects of noise on the pipeline.

+Lastly, the default parameters for the Lane_Finder class were chosen because they worked well on the provided images, but it is possible that even more robust defaults could have been determined with more testing materials.
+Further, it may be possible to have the pipeline detect characteristics of the input images, and then modify its own parameters accordingly, although this would take a good amount of trial and error.